 To summarize, sustaining a team culture of learning, in action, is vital to attracting, developing, and retaining the high-quality data scientists that will bring great value to your organization.

-Download the eBook Top 10 Data Mining Mistakes to learn about other mistakes to avoid in your analytics projects.
+Download the eBook Top 10 Data Science Mistakes to learn about other mistakes to avoid in your analytics projects.

 Read the blog Building an Effective Data Science Team